-NCAD's academic program of study is approved by a Washington State Approving Agency for enrollment of those eligible for benefits under Title 38 and Title 10, U.S. Code.
+All of NCAD's programs of study are approved by a Washington Student Achievement Council's State Approving Agency (WSAC/SAA) and select programs of study are approved by the Workforce Training and Education Coordinating Board's State Approving Agency (WTECB/SAA) for enrollment of those eligible to receive benefits under Title 38 and Title 10, U.S. Code.
 Veterans and dependents should contact the Financial Aid office for more information.